vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme-servlet.md

 As mentioned above, you have implemented the UI class, then remember the value of the property `Constants.PROP__VAADIN_CONFIG` .
 Start your OSGi application and point a browser to <http://localhost:8080/system/console/configMgr>.
 Use "admin" and "admin" for the credentials.

-You find a row called "Vaadin Server Config".
+You find a row called "Vaadin Servlet Config".
 Press the "add" button.
 Then following form is shown.

 ![Apache Felix web console](docu/WebConsole-servlet.png "Apache Felix we bconsole")